bocchino/fprime/Svc/DpManager/docs/sdd.md

 `Svc::DpManager` is a queued component.
 It does the following:

-1. Receive requests for buffers to hold data products.
+1. Receive requests for data product buffers to hold data products.
-When a component _C_ requests a data product buffer, attempt to allocate a buffer from a buffer manager _M_.
+When a client component _C_ requests a data product buffer, attempt to allocate an `Fw::Buffer` from a buffer manager _M_.
 If the attempt does not succeed, then periodically retry.
-When a buffer is allocated, send it to the requesting component.
+When a buffer _B_ is allocated, convert _B_ to a data product buffer _B'_ and send _B'_ to the requesting component so that _C_ can fill it.

-1. Receive buffers containing data products.
+1. Receive data product buffers filled with data products by client components.
-When a data product buffer is received, convert the data product buffer to a plain `Fw::Buffer` _B_ and send _B_ out on a port.
+Upon receiving a data product buffer _B_, convert _B_ to an `Fw::Buffer` _B'_ and send _B'_ out on a port.
 Another component such as a Buffer Accumulator or Buffer Logger will process _B_ and then send _B_ back to _M_ for deallocation.